| Return

 interests in public opinion and politics.
 But, unfortunately, I became

+addicted to college administration which has ruled my life since.
 In the early 1980's I became the Dean of Academic Affairs and Professor

 of Political Science at Eastern Oregon State College.
 We moved from